Coronavirus closures and cancellations in the Tri-State

-UPDATE: Gov. Mike DeWine has issued a stay at home order that will go into effect at 11:59 p.m. on Monday, March 23.
-The order will stay in effect for two weeks, until April 6.
+UPDATE: Gov. Mike DeWine has extended the stay at home order through May 1.
 It means you have to stay home except for essential activities.

 CINCINNATI (FOX19) - Concerns surrounding the potential spread have impacted almost every aspect of our lives.
 Here is what we know about closures and cancellations in the Tri-State.
 We will add and change information as it is updated daily.
 You should also check with your school, church, employer, etc.